 March 2020 Update:

 After a winter of sea trials by myself and the the naval architect, Jim Antrim, we concluded that the boat was built too heavily and when further loaded with provisions and equipment, the little boat was burdened and too sluggish to be able to steer.
 On February 2020, I hauled the boat at Berkeley Marine Center, and with a saws-all, after salvaging what I could, I chopped up the boat and put it in the recycling bin.
-I asked Jim Antrim to give me a lighter design, and Cree Partridge, the owner of Berkeley Marine Center was extremely helpful in providing a place to work and offerred his expertise in constructing a foam core resin infused boat.
+I asked Jim Antrim to give me a lighter design, and Cree Partridge, the owner of Berkeley Marine Center was extremely helpful in providing a place to work and offered his expertise in constructing a foam core resin infused boat.
 I had never used this vacuum technology to build a boat so Cree was very helpful for this new construction.
 Cree had a 9 foot dingy mold, so we decided to use that mold to save time and Chubby Girl got stretched to 9 feet, which is still under the 10 foot boat record by Gerry Spiess.
 We decided to build two hulls from the mold, and turn one hull upside down for the deck, and insert a spacer panel between the two hulls to give me some room inside the boat.
 As of 1 March, we have popped the two hulls from the mold and have started construction on the spacer side panels.
 Please refer to the gallery of photos to see the new construction process.
 With the new construction process, I am still hoping to depart before my Spring/Summer weather window ends because of hurricane season.

 This trip is dedicated to Gerry Spiess, who 40 years ago this year sailed a 10-foot home-built boat across the Atlantic and about 2 years later he sailed the 10-footer across the Pacific.
 He currently holds the world record for the Pacific crossing in the smallest boat.
 In June of 2019 he passed away after a long bout with Parkinson’s Disease.
+His boat, Yankee Girl, is

 After passing under the Golden Gate Bridge in San Francisco Bay and entering the Pacific Ocean, I will steer south by southwest to about the same latitude as the middle of Baja Mexico.
 There is a North Pacific High Pressure zone off the shore of California, which lies on the direct path to Hawaii from California, and I must sail to the east and south of this high pressure zone; otherwise, I could be becalmed for extended times with no wind in this doldrum area.
 This could become a problem since food and water are limited and rationed.
 After I get further south and into the trade winds, I will turn to the west and ride these winds to Hawaii.